mikewacker/age-verification/DESIGN.md

 Ideally, CheckMyAge should not see the ID that is stored on Pop&mdash;though this is pretty far down the list of problems.

-**Solution: Local ID Transformation**
+#### [Solution] Local ID Transformation

 What if we applied the same ID transformation locally on Pop?

-When Pop receives an age certificate, it will not store the IDs on that certificate.
+- When Pop receives an age certificate, it will not store the IDs on that certificate.
-Instead, Pop will have its own secret key, and it will use that key to transform the IDs.
+- Instead, Pop will have its own secret key, and it will use that key to transform the IDs.

-Now, the ID on the age certificate becomes an ephemeral, intermediate ID.
+    - The ID on the age certificate now becomes an ephemeral, intermediate ID.

 CheckMyAge does not see the ID stored on Pop, and Pop does not see the ID stored on CheckMyAge.

----
+<ins>Example</ins>

-As an example, here is the chain of IDs that are used to verify `publius` on Pop:
+Here is the chain of IDs that are used to verify `publius` on Pop:

 - John Smith's ID on CheckMyAge: `uhzmISXl7szUDLVuYNvDVf6jiL3ExwCybtg-KlazHU4`.
 - ID on the age certificate: `iaDG-BXou0kKr5gg2j0BJj0RKsa00bVvnpbRCiEism4`.